clab/dynet/doc/source/core.rst

 Computation Graph
 ~~~~~~~~~~~~~~~~~

-The ComputationGraph is the workhorse of dynet.
-From the `Dynet technical report <https://arxiv.org/abs/1701.03980>`_ :
+The ComputationGraph is the workhorse of DyNet.
+From the `DyNet technical report <https://arxiv.org/abs/1701.03980>`_ :

     [The] computation graph represents symbolic computation, and the results of the computation are evaluated lazily: the computation is only performed once the user explicitly asks for it (at which point a “forward” computation is triggered).
     Expressions that evaluate to scalars (i.e. loss values) can also be used to trigger a “backward” computation, computing the gradients of the computation with respect to the parameters.